 “Best thing is to remove expectations so you will never get hurt.”

-As a dating coach, I spend a lot of time managing women’s expectations and trying to ensure they’re realistic.
+As an online dating coach, I spend a lot of time managing women’s expectations and trying to ensure they’re realistic.
 If you expect to fall in love in 30 days on Match, you’ll be disappointed.
 If you expect that only “appropriate” men will write, you’ll be disappointed.
 If you think that just because you had a great date that you’re in a relationship, you’ll be disappointed.
 What I’m talking about here is completely different.
 You can “remove expectations” and not be too surprised when the guy who fucked you is on OkCupid the next day.
 I guess that’s healthy.
 But why put yourself through that?
 Why not just save intercourse for men who verbally told you that they want to be exclusive with you?

 Why remove all expectations from men and expect nothing from them?
 Remember, that’s the biggest problem — you’ve seen it all over this blog: “Men only text!
 Men just want to hook up!
 Men don’t want to pay!
 Men don’t plan in advance!
 Men are players who don’t want to commit!”
 And so the answer to that is to sleep with them, expect nothing, communicate by text, and take your chances that you both decide a relationship is viable?
 I don’t like those odds.